freqtrade/freqtrade/docs/hyperopt.md

 ### Running Hyperopt with Smaller Search Space

-Use the `--spaces` argument to limit the search space used by hyperopt.
+Use the `--spaces` option to limit the search space used by hyperopt.
 Letting Hyperopt optimize everything is a huuuuge search space.
 Often it might make more sense to start by just searching for initial buy algorithm.
 Or maybe you just want to optimize your stoploss or roi table for that awesome